-This report summarises how Harvest currently complies with each of the ten core principles of the QCA Code.
+This report summarises how Harvest currently complies (or explains why it does not comply) with each of the ten core principles of the QCA Code.
 Harvest will report further on compliance with the QCA Code on an annual basis.

 Principle 1: Establish a strategy and business model which promote long-term value for shareholders